ondat/documentation/docs/operations/firstpvc.md

 ---
+title: "Ondat Volume Guide"
-linkTitle: First Volume
+linkTitle: First PVC
 ---

-# First PVC

 Follow the recipes on this page to create your first PVC (Persistent Volume Claim) using Ondat.
 Ondat implements dynamic provisioning, so the